 Use the measurements below as a guideline to the capsize you need.

-D. extra large 24 and above for the circumfrence.
-Has to be custom made and may cost extra
+D. Extra Large cap 24 and above for the circumference.
+Has to be custom made and may cost extra.

 Hair density refers to how thick the hair is.
 The hair density that you order is really based on personal choice and what looks best on you.
 Most women achieve a natural appearance with light to medium or medium density; however, your choice will depend on your styling preferences and individual profile.